-Do you think someone has been logging into your Windows PC while you were away?
-If your bloodhound failed to track down the culprit, then we know some handy ways to find out if your PC was accessed or not.
-They may not have left a physical clue, but there is a good chance they have left evidence in Windows itself.
-Below we have listed some ways you can check to see if there was any unauthorized access to your Windows account or not.
+Do you think someone has been logging in to your Windows PC while you have been away?
+If your bloodhound failed to track down the culprit, then we have some handy ways for you to find out whether your PC was accessed.
+They may not have left a physical clue, but there is a good chance they left evidence in Windows somewhere.
+Uncover whether someone else is logging in to your Windows PC using any combination of the following methods.

 Let’s start with the basics.
 If someone has accessed your account, then they must have used it for something.
-You need to check for changes to your PC that didn’t come from you.
+You need to look for changes to your PC that weren’t done by you.

 Other common places to look for changes include your browser history, recent documents and the “Programs” option in the control panel for recently added programs.